-What does it feel like to have Hurricane Irma strapped to your shoulders?
-Donning any of the leading backpack leaf blowers will give you a close representation.
+What does it feel like to have a hurricane strapped to your shoulders?
+Donning any of the best backpack leaf blowers will give you a close representation.
 With air velocity exceeding 200 MPH and CFMs reaching for four digits, these monster air movers make short work of leaves and mower shrapnel.
-Our best backpack leaf blower reviews give you more than just a single winner as we custom-tailor picks for every occasion and use.

 Stihl BR 800 C-E Magnum

 A few years back we ranked the Stihl BR 700 at or near the top of our best backpack leaf blower list.
 The Stihl BR 800 C-E Magnum backpack blower improves upon that model in two very important ways.
 First, it blows about 20% harder.
-In fact, it nets around 41 Newtons of force and blows at almost 200 mph of average air velocity (per the ANSI B175.2 standard, which we follow as closely as possible).
+In fact, it nets around 41 Newtons of force and blows an impressive 239 MPH of average air velocity with 912 CFM.

 And that might be the only downside to this blower.
-While it starts easy, blows hard, and runs forever on the 2000cc (over 1/2 gallon) fuel tank, it retails for around $650.
+While it starts easy, blows hard, and runs forever on the 2000cc (over 1/2-gallon) fuel tank, it retails for around $659.
 Even so, we still think this is the best commercial backpack leaf blower around and it has a large dealer network for service after the sale.